 Services That Require a Referral for MVP Medicaid Managed Care

-Restricted recipient members-referrals are required to all specialties for members who have a physician restriction.
-Providers should verify eligibility by calling Provider Services at 1-800-684-9286.
+Restricted recipient Members-referrals are required to all specialties for Members who have a physician restriction.
+Providers should verify eligibility by calling MVP's Customer Care Center for Provider Services at 1-800-684-9286.

 Behavioral Health